eludi/arcajs/README.md

 ## Further examples

-For further examples please take a look at the examples folder within the repository.
+For further examples please take a look at the examples and test folders within the repository.

 ## License